aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 ### Fabric Topology Variables

-The fabric topology variables define the connectivity between the spines, L3 Leaves, and L2 Leaves.
+The fabric topology variables define the connectivity between the spines, L3 leafs, and L2 leafs.
+The variables should be applied to all devices in the fabric.

 ![Figure 2: Topology - naming convention](media/figure-2-topology.gif)